adrenalynn/ColonyCommandsMod/README.md

 The jail is an extension for the Anti-Grief system.
 Admin or staff members can throw players into jail as punishment.
 A jailed player can only move within the defined jail area.
 Should a player try to escape repeatedly his/her jail time will be automatically extended (configurable).
 Getting jailed is also available as punishment option for killing another player's colonists.

-Use **/setjail [range]** to define the server jail at your current position.
-Parameter range determines how many blocks out the border of the jail is, the default is 5.
+Use **/setjail x y z** to define the server jail at your current position. x y z defines the dimensions of the jail.
 **Notice:** The jail will automatically create a protection area with its range.
 You might want to create a larger protection area instead, depending on your actual jail build.

 Use **/setjail visitor** to define a visitor position for people wanting to visit the jail and its inmates.
 This position can be outside or inside the jail, visitors are always free to move.